ErichStyger/mcuoneclipse/Examples/MCUXpresso/McuLib/readme.txt

 - McuRTT: wrapper for Segger RTT
 - McuSharpMemoryDisplay: Driver for the Sharp Memory displays
 - McuShell: Driver for a command line shell
+- McuShellUart: UART driver for the McuShell
 - McuSHT31: Driver for the Sensirion SHT31 temperature/humidity sensor
 - McuSSD1306: display driver for SSD1306 and SH1106
 - McuSTM32HALI2C: low level I2C driver using STM32 CubeMX HAL
-- McuSystemView: Wrapper for the Segger SystemViewer
 - McuTimeDate: Realtime clock implementation for software, hardware and external I2C RTC
 - McuTimeout: generic driver for timeout handling
 - McuTrigger: generic interrupt callback handling
 - McuULN2003: stepper motor driver using the ULN2003
 - McuUtility: various safe string manipulation and other utility functions
 - McuWait: Realtime synchronization waiting routines
+- McuX12_017: stepper motor driver for the X12.017 device
 - McuXFormat: tiny formatting and printing, similar to sprintf
 - Output1: subdriver of McuGenericSWSPI
 - SCL1, SDA1: subdrivers for McuGenericSWI2C